"Persistence" switch is a crash-me button on most machines

 #2 Updated by Johnathan Corgan over 1 year ago

 - Target version changed from release-3.6.3 to release-3.6.4

 The formatting patches were applied to 3.6.3 maint, then merged up to master and next.
 The alpha blending patch was applied to master and merged up to next.

 The new behavior isn't ideal, but at least it will work for everyone.
 If there's a way not to impact the tooltip display that would be great.

-#3 Updated by Sylvain Munaut about 1 year ago
+#3 Updated by Sylvain Munaut over 1 year ago